+Prerequisites: Studio Art

+In this year-long study of photography, students learn both film and digital processes.
+They begin with a thorough investigation of black and white film by shooting with 35mm cameras and printing in our darkroom.
+This introduction to film creates a solid foundation for students to then apply their knowledge to digital shooting and editing.
+Students become comfortable with the technical components of photography; they also learn to appreciate the visual and aesthetic qualities of the medium.
+This combination of technical know-how and creative appreciation enables students to speak confidently with their own unique voice through the magical medium of photography.
+This development of a personal photographic vision is encouraged through a variety of projects.

+ADVANCED PHOTOGRAPHY

-Prerequisites: Photography
+Credit: 1 Prerequisites: Photography

 This year-long course is designed for students eager to further their knowledge of film and digital photography.
 Among other advanced topics, students will work with infrared and medium format film, create Cyanotypes and learn to photograph at night.
 They will also work with digital SLR cameras and learn advanced Photoshop editing techniques.
 As students are further challenged with advanced photographic processes, they will gain more confidence in speaking with their own creative voice, to express their unique observations and ideas through the exciting medium of photography.
 In deepening their knowledge of both film and digital photography, students will be well prepared for what comes next - be that AP 2D Design, IPA, college art studies, job applications or personal pursuits in photography.

 AP 2D DESIGN THROUGH THE LENS OF PHOTOGRAPHY

+Credit: 1

 Prerequisites: Advanced Photography

 This course is designed for the serious and highly motivated photography student.
 Students use photography to prepare an AP portfolio suitable for submission to AP 2D Design, in which 2D compositional design is emphasized.
 Students are expected to work independently, including time outside of class, to meet detailed AP requirements and frequent work deadlines.
 They must design a personal response to a variety of visual art challenges while preparing pieces for the Selected Works and Sustained Investigation required by the College Board.

-The AP assessment may earn a student college credit dependent upon their score and the policy of the college or university.
+The AP assessment may earn a student college credit depending upon their score and the policy of the college or university.